 For drinks, check out the blackboard by the main bar for a rotating selection of unique craft beers.
 In the works is Watertown Brewing Company, Marion Street’s own range of brews.
 Look for Watertown to hit the restaurant’s taps in the future.
 For handcrafted cocktails, slide into a seat at its Prohibition-era speakeasy bar.
 Marion Street Bistro and Brewhouse has happy hour from 4-6 p.m. daily, and enjoy live music Thursday through Saturday, plus an open mic night on Wednesdays.

-Delicious pizza and authentic dishes made from scratch are why locals say Sal’s Downtown in Lake City has some of the best Italian food in north Florida.
+Delicious pizza and authentic dishes made from scratch are why locals say Frankie's Place in Lake City has some of the best Italian food in north Florida.
 The menu includes everything, from fried calamari and mussels marinara to homemade lasagna, chicken Marsala and veal parmigiana.
 Create your own pizza with a variety of toppings, or select one of the gourmet pies.
-Sal’s Downtown only uses authentic Italian cheeses that are made from fresh, all natural ingredients.
-If a big Italian craving hits at lunchtime, the restaurant offers an unlimited pasta, pizza and salad bar for $9.99 Monday through Friday.
-There are nightly specials like the fried seafood platter or Sal’s homemade spaghetti and meatballs with unlimited salad.
-Happy hour is from 4-7 p.m. daily and all day on Thursday.
-For dessert, don’t miss the ice cream!
-Sal’s has 30 flavors of Working Cow, premium gourmet ice cream, sherbet and Italian ices made in Florida.
+Frankie's Place only uses authentic Italian cheeses that are made from fresh, all natural ingredients.
+There are nightly specials like the fried seafood platter or Frankie's homemade spaghetti and meatballs.
+Happy hour is from 4-7 p.m. daily.
+For dessert, there are a variety of cheesecakes and made to order cannolis.

 If you are looking to start the day early, begin at Shirley’s Restaurant.
 The family-friendly diner opens at 5 a.m.
 Monday through Saturday; it’s closed on Sunday.
 Shirley’s specializes in Southern cuisine and was voted as having the best breakfast in Lake City.
 You’ll find it’s only a few minutes’ drive from the heart of downtown.
 When you step inside you will feel like you have discovered a spot only locals know about.
 Wood paneling, license plates hanging on the walls, fast service and generous portions are all part of the charm.
 Eggs, bacon, grits, biscuits and beyond, there’s everything you could want for a hearty meal.
 If you prefer to sleep in, you’ll be glad to know Shirley’s serves breakfast all day long.
 The lunch and dinner menus have Southern staples, including fried green tomatoes, fried chicken, pork chops, meatloaf and cornbread.
 Be sure to save room for one of the homemade desserts.